When you think of the word allowance, what comes to mind?

 A baseline to determine the amount is your child’s age.
 When starting at five or six years old, there isn’t a need for much money — maybe $5 a week or less is a good starting point.
-When your child gets older and starts having more activities with friends, like going to the movies, going bowling, etc. then perhaps their allowance should be more — maybe $15 or so.
+However, when your child gets older and starts having more activities with friends, like going to the movies, going bowling, etc., perhaps their allowance should be more — maybe $15 or so.

 No Free Ride

 The first option is having a list of foundational jobs.
-These chores are not assigned a dollar value and your child is not paid for doing them.
+These chores are not assigned a dollar value, and your child is not paid for doing them.
 They simply do these jobs because they are part of the family.
 They need to learn how to contribute to keeping the house up without any financial reward.
 These foundational jobs can be your baseline.
-Once these are done, then your child can do other jobs that are above-and-beyond to earn an allowance.
+Once these are done, your child can do other jobs above and beyond to earn an allowance.

 This system is great for teaching your child the importance of helping out around the house before having a chance to earn money.
-This system can help your child feel empowered because it’s a great feeling to know you helped mom and dad out all week without being rewarded for it.
+In addition, this system can help your child feel empowered because it’s a great feeling to know you helped mom and dad out all week without being rewarded for it.

 Earn It All

-A lot of parents feel you shouldn’t have your child do any chores and an allowance should just be given.
+Many parents feel you shouldn’t have your child do any chores and should just give an allowance.
 If that’s the case, that’s fine!
-If you feel you should still give an allowance then you just have to decide how much to give.
+However, if you feel you should still give an allowance, you just have to decide how much to give.

 This method is a great way to teach your child the value of hard work.
 They are expected to contribute and do tasks around the house without getting rewarded for them.
-It also shows them how to save for something they want because they’re going to earn the same amount each week.
+It also shows them how to save for something they want because they will earn the same amount each week.

-If your child wants to earn a little more or wants to buy something extra then they could be allowed to ask for harder, more complicated jobs and negotiate a price.
-This will teach them to think outside the box and not be afraid to ask for more work so they can reach their goals.
+If your child wants to earn a little more or wants to buy something extra, then they could be allowed to ask for harder, more complicated jobs and negotiate a price.
+This will teach them to think outside the box and not be afraid to ask for more work to reach their goals.

-The final option is to not give any allowance.
+The final option is not to give any allowance.
 You might feel your children should not be rewarded or paid for helping since they are part of the family.
-If your child wants something or needs something, then they ask you for it.
-You weigh the pros and cons then make your decision.
+And, if your child wants something or needs something, then they ask you for it.
+You weigh the pros and cons, then make your decision.

-This idea falls back to being a part of the family and everyone should pitch in.
-This system teaches the value of hard work and being part of a team.
+This idea falls back to being a part of the family, and everyone should pitch in.
+In addition, this system teaches the value of hard work and being part of a team.

 Whatever you decide will be great!
 You really cannot go wrong.
-If you find the system doesn’t work for your family — then change it!
+But, if you find the system doesn’t work for your family — then change it!